 We particularly focus on the following types of suppliers for audits:

 - External manufacturers

 - Chemicals suppliers

-New external manufacturers and API or biologics/vaccine suppliers located in a “high-risk”44 country are automatically subject to an on-site audit.
+New external manufacturers and APIs or biologics or vaccines suppliers located in a high-risk country34 are automatically subjected to an on-site audit.

-- Follow-up technical visits that include expert training and best practice sharing;
+- Follow-up technical visits36 that include expert training and best practice sharing;

 - Business reviews with direct coaching and guidance;